Donearm/scripts/README.md

 reattaches to it or if it's not, launch one.
 This is for WM that are launched by
 \startx as a DM implements already the same functionalities

+#### validate\_yaml.py

+A wrapper around pyyaml to quickly validate a yaml file from the command line

 #### watermarking.sh

 Quick script to add a watermark on an image.
 Used for copyrighting my